 The billers can be classified into two groups for the purpose of settlements.

 - The biller and payment collecting agent belong to the same BBPOU.
 (ON-US transactions)

 - The biller and payment collecting agent belong to different BBPOUs.(OFF-US transactions)

 Under the BBPS settlement system, BBPOUs would receive payment collection proceeds through the clearing and settlement process carried out by them and their agents.
-The aggregate collection of ON-US transactions received in relation to its various billers, the concerned BBPOU will directly arrange final payment to the credit of respective billers’ bank account.
+In the aggregate collection of ON-US transactions received in relation to its various billers, the concerned BBPOU will directly arrange final payment to the credit of the respective billers’ bank accounts.

 In case of collections of OFF-US transactions, BBPOUs will pay or receive the net amount as arrived at by the BBPCU on the basis of a report received by it by various BBPOUs.
 The BBPOUs on the conclusion of the final settlement from BBPCU in relation to their billers will arrange the fund’s transfer to the biller’s bank account.